 Linda Walsh, BS, TTS (Co-Chair, FL)plus

-Linda Walsh is the Foundation’s Chief Community Engagement Officer and is currently leading the rebuilding of COPD360coach, the peer health coaching support arm of COPD360Net.
+Linda Walsh is the Foundation’s Chief Community Engagement Officer and leads the rebuilding of COPD360coach, the peer health coaching support arm of COPD360Net.
 Linda directed the C.O.P.D.
-Information Line from 2011 until 2019 and under her leadership the Information Line Associates were rigorously trained as peer health coaches providing integral support for many Foundation research initiatives.
+Information Line from 2011 until 2019 and under her leadership the Information Line Associates were rigorously trained as peer health coaches, supplying integral support for many Foundation research initiatives.
 These included the CAPTURE Study, the COPD and Pneumonia Study, the iPArTNER Study, the O2Verlap Study, the PELICAN Study, the Patient-Powered Research Network, and the Pulmonary Education Program.
-Linda is passionate about educating, empowering, and engaging all stakeholders of the COPD community as many of Linda’s family members are directly impacted by the disease.
+Linda is passionate about educating, empowering, and engaging all stakeholders of the COPD community as many of Linda’s family members are directly affected by the disease.

 Linda has over 25 years of experience in both the profit and not-for-profit sectors in strategic and financial planning, securing corporate funding and sponsorships, and enhancing operations and customer service.

-Linda received a Bachelor of Science in accounting from the University of Maryland, College Park and is a member of the Board of Directors of the Lung Transplant Foundation.
+Linda received a Bachelor of Science in accounting from the University of Maryland, College Park and is a member of the Board of Directors of the American Sleep Apnea Association and the Lung Transplant Foundation.
 In addition, she is certified as a Tobacco Treatment Specialist.

 Jean Rommes, BA, MS, PhD (COPD360Net Liaison & State Captain, IA)plus

 Jean is currently a patient advocate and consultant.
 Before retiring from the position in December 2009, she was the President & CEO of Innovative Industries in Creston, IA.
 Innovative Industries is a non-profit organization that provides vocational and residential services and support to people with disabilities.